This ain’t your daddy’s underoos...

 Skip forward to the present, with Spider-Man performing numerous good deeds in his New York borough (including stopping a bicycle thief and helping little old ladies), and reporting them daily in hopeful phone calls to Stark’s assistant Happy Hogan (the man-shaped-like-a-balloon-clown Jon Favreau), who keeps impatiently snubbing him…

 When Peter comes across the alien weapons (with Donald Glover as a street thug, and both Logan Marshall-Green and Bokeem Woodbine teased as The Shocker), he crosses paths with The Vulture.
-And sees the chance to prove himself to “Mr. Stark.”
-His busy time as Spider-Man was explained away to friends as his “Stark Internship.”
-This would earn him the big boy pants.
+And sees the chance to prove himself to “Mr. Stark” and earn the big boy pants.
 If only any hero could overcome impossible odds in the second act, without splitting a ferry in twain…

 SPIDER-MAN: HOMECOMING reintroduces Spider-Man as the most boy he’s ever been onscreen – Tom Holland is the youngest actor to don the webbed duds (barely 20), and he acts every inch the excitable, amazeable 15-year-old he’s meant to be.
 In the first scenes of Peter breezing through the crowded school yard, Spoon’s The Underdog underscores his position perfectly: a person aching to prove himself, to be a part of the “cool” gang (in school, and amongst his newfound super acquaintances).